Traffic (2011 film): Production

-The film is directed by Rajesh Pillai.
-Writers of the film Bobby and Sanjay, who scripted Ente Veedu Appuvinteyum and Notebook explain: "The director wanted the film to be of a different mould altogether.
+Bobby and Sanjay, who scripted Ente Veedu Appuvinteyum and Notebook explained: "The director wanted the film to be of a different mould altogether.
 Here every character is of equal importance as the story moves ahead.
 It was quite a challenging task but an enjoyable experience as well."
 They add that the film is inspired by a true incident.
 A similar mission was successfully carried out by the Tamil Nadu police in a more complex Chennai city.
 Also, in a scene, the character played by Anoop Menon talks about the incident.

 Traffic is one of the first multi narratives made in this decade in Malayalam film.
 The film has Sreenivasan, Rahman, Kunchacko Boban and Asif Ali as the four lead protagonists whose stories are narrated through the sequences.
 On the theme, Rajesh says, "I felt it was a theme that could connect with viewers regardless of their age.
 It's a contemporary theme that reassures us that if we approach something with honesty, even nature will come to our support."
 The film will be the second on-screen pairing of Vineeth and Sreenivasan, after their first film Makante Achan.